shuknuk/chromeTreeTabs/README.md

 - **🔖 Bookmarks Manager**: integrated sidebar to view, open, and manage your bookmarks hierarchy.
 - **📥 Downloads Manager**: Track recent downloads, view their status, and open files directly from the panel.
 - **✏️ Tab Renaming**: Double-click any tab title to rename it locally (`Enter` to save, `Esc` to cancel).
+- **🎯 Multi-Select Tabs**: Select multiple tabs with `Ctrl/Cmd + Click` or `Shift + Click` for batch operations.
+Close, group, or manage multiple tabs at once with the selection toolbar.
 - **✋ Drag & Drop**: Reorder tabs or change their nesting hierarchy with smooth HTML5 drag-and-drop.
 You can also drag tabs directly into Group Headers to group them.
 - **🎨 Modern Aesthetic**: Features a "Vibe Coding" inspired UI with glassmorphism, hover effects, and full Dark Mode support.
 - **🎭 Theming Support**: